Adamancia Vault

 Reorder your groups

 Drag a group up or down in the list to change its priority.
-The engine reads top to bottom and stops at the first group that matches the page — so higher groups win.
+When two groups could affect the same place, the higher group gets the final say.

 A worked example